openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 #.
 Next to **Custom Parameters**, click **Add**.

 #.
-In the field that appears, enter the following (where ``VitalSourceCode`` is the code for the e-book that you received from VitalSource):
+In the field that appears, enter the following (where ``VitalSourceCode`` is the VBID for the e-book):

    ``vbid=VitalSourceCode``

-   If you want to test an e-book in your course, but you don't yet have the code for the e-book, you can enter ``vbid=L-999-70103`` to create a link to *Pride and Prejudice*.
+   If you want to experiment with an e-book in your course, but you don't yet have a VBID for your e-book, you can enter ``vbid=L-999-70103`` to create a link to *Pride and Prejudice*.

 #.
 If you want your e-book to open to a specific page, click **Add** next to **Custom Parameters** again, and then add the following (where ``35`` is the page of the e-book):